-• Several surrounding municipalities dispose of their fall leaf refuse on Fermilab's agricultural fields.
-In 2013, 17,500 cubic yards (roughly 793 tons) were spread on the fields as a soil amendment after composting.

-- It is common practice at Fermilab for project engineers, technicians, and physicists to reuse or reconfigure old equipment for new experiments.
-Here are some noteworthy examples: - In 2013, Accelerator Division refurbished and repurposed many items from the retired Tevatron for use at the new Muon Campus, including helium screw compressors and vessels, thermostatic expansion engines, cryogenic valve boxes, about 1,400 feet of piping, liquid nitrogen dewar tank, and heat exchangers. - The Muon g-2 experiment plans to repurpose a 50-foot-wide superconducting electromagnet from Brookhaven National Laboratory.
-It was shipped by truck and sea barge in June and July 2013 at a substantial savings over the construction of a new magnet. - The laboratory is implementing a comprehensive managed print services initiative and all printers were inventoried throughout the site.
+- In May 2014, the cafeteria food service provider started composting their kitchen scraps, coffee grounds and paper towels.
+During the latter half of 2014, 4.17 metric tons of food and compostable waste was diverted from the landfill and hauled to a compost facility. - The kitchen's grease traps are cleaned out every two months and the "sludge" is taken to an anaerobic digester at either Fair Oaks Dairy Farm in Indiana or the Downers Grove sanitation district.
+It is mixed with other organic waste as fuel to create electricity.
+In 2014, 6.8 metric tons of sludge was converted to energy. - Several surrounding municipalities dispose of their residential fall leaf refuse on Fermilab's agricultural fields.
+In 2014, 17,500 cubic yards (roughly 793 tons) were incorporated into the fields as a soil amendment after composting. - It is common practice at Fermilab for project engineers, technicians, and physicists to reuse or reconfigure old equipment for new experiments. - The laboratory is implementing a comprehensive managed print services initiative and all printers were inventoried throughout the site.
 Unless there was a stated need, personal printers were removed from individual areas.
 To a greater extent, departments now are sharing printers that are on networked services.
 Printers are defaulted to double-sided printing and black/white ink.
 There is now a select, limited choice of new printers, all of which are EPEAT registered. - Grid Computing Center received the Energy Star Award for the fourth consecutive year.
 The cold aisle containment installed at the Grid Computing Center last fall resulted in a 14% reduction in energy used for cooling.
-The Grid Computing Center (GCC) became the first Fermilab building to attain 100 percent of the Guiding Principles for High Performance and Sustainable Buildings, a federal mandate to dramatically increase the efficiency and sustainability of federally owned buildings. - The new Illinois Accelerator Research Center building was built in 2013 and designed to LEED-NC Gold certification. - 100% of Fermilab's facilities were evaluated for energy efficiency through an Energy Savings Performance Contract. - Fermilab launched a sustainability website in April 2013.
-The website highlights Fermilab's sustainable work done in eight areas: electronics stewardship, energy and water conservation, greenhouse gas reduction, green purchasing, high performance sustainable buildings, land stewardship, pollution prevention, and transportation.
-There is also a section called, "For Employees" where links for useful tools and information are located.
-The "Green at the Roots" page displays stories of employees' 'home-grown' efforts to make their work more sustainable or environmentally friendly. - Fermilab was added to Argonne's GreenRide Connect and car pool parking spots were added in the Wilson Hall parking lots to encourage carpooling. - The fleet management team at Fermilab has a fleet monitoring program that minimizes idling time and promotes efficient driving, which both lead to less fuel use.
+The Grid Computing Center (GCC) became the first Fermilab building to attain 100 percent of the Guiding Principles for High Performance and Sustainable Buildings, a federal mandate to dramatically increase the efficiency and sustainability of federally owned buildings. - The fleet management team at Fermilab has a fleet monitoring program that minimizes idling time and promotes efficient driving, which both lead to less fuel use.
 They also continually evaluate the fleet size to insure the appropriate number of vehicles.
 Only alternative fuel vehicles are purchased.